 Litter is another item you’ll buy monthly, with various prices and types.
 It may take a little time to find the right litter, but your Bombay cat will help you in making that decision.

 Bombay cats are generally healthy, but any cat can become ill or injured.
 That said, you may not have monthly health expenses for your cat.
 Under normal circumstances, you’ll only take your cat for a checkup once or twice a year.

 It’s wise to put your Bombay on a monthly flea-and-tick preventative, especially if they will be an indoor/outdoor cat.
 You can buy topical medications you administer to the skin, flea collars, or a monthly chewable pill.

 Having a dental routine is wise to keep from having expensive dental bills down the road.
 You can buy dental treats, or you can brush your cat’s teeth with approved cat toothpaste.

 Cat food prices vary depending on the quality of the food.
 Premium food will be higher, but the expense is worth the benefits for your cat.
 Feeding them a low-quality food with cheap filler and preservatives keeps costs down for you and the manufacturers, but this is not doing your Bombay cat any favors.
 Try to provide the best nutrition possible with quality ingredients to keep your cat healthy.
 Look at it this way: The healthier your cat is, the less chance of their becoming ill, which will save you on expensive vet bills.

 - $0–$100 per month

 Unless you plan on showing your cat, it’s not likely your cat will need a professional groomer.
-You can groom your cat yourself for free minus grooming tools.
-A grooming session typically runs around $50, and a groomer will likely do a great job.
+You can groom your cat yourself for free, minus grooming tools.
+A professional grooming session typically runs around $50, and a groomer will likely do a great job.
 A professional groomer may be the better option if you’re uncomfortable doing it yourself.